krfong916/fullcourtpressed/algorithms/leet/leet-notes.md

 - this can be solved without recursion or loops
 - how about using logarithm properties?

+417: Pacific Atlantic Water Flow

+- DFS graph traversal
+- What are the conditions that you explore a path?
+Don't explore a path?
+When do we mark a cell as visited?
+- It's okay for extra space for an adjancency matrix

 436: Non-overlapping Intervals

 - can we try greedy here?